rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 ##### Corosync

 **Corosync Cluster Engine** is a messaging layer between cluster members and integrates additional functionalities for implementing high availability within applications.
-The Corosync project is derived from the OpenAIS project.
+The Corosync is derived from the OpenAIS project.

-Nodes communicate in Client/Server mode via the UDP protocol.
+Nodes communicate in Client/Server mode with the UDP protocol.

-It can be used to manage clusters of more than 16 nodes in Active/Passive or Active/Active modes.
+It can manage clusters of more than 16 Active/Passive or Active/Active modes.

 ##### Heartbeat